djoo/Symfony2HipayLib/README.md

 This is a package who contains libraries of the payment method Hipay.
 This is for use in a Symfony2 Application.
 It's not a bundle with method, just the libraries of Hipay ready to use in Symfony2.

+The folder lib is the same of the lib provided by Hipay.
+I don't change the files.

 How to use ?